bps10/bps10.github.com/presentations/working/colormodel.md

 #### Color spaces
 1. Go through the demonstration.
+	* This is how color spaces were first derived.
+	* We now have complete description of cone spectral sensitivities and optical filters, allowing us to build color spaces from the ground up.
 2. Why should we care:
 	* How do we represent a spectrum of light in terms of perception.
 	* Of major importance for many industries.
 Obviously visual work such as graphics, but also every carpet, paint, desk, tile.
 Everything has color!
 Need a system to specify what we mean.